Vaccinii macrocarpon fructus

 This section has been translated automatically.

-Since cranberry fruits contain antioxidant ingredients that inhibit cytochrome P 450, there may be interactions with anticoagulants of the warafin type (increase their effect).
+As cranberry fruits contain antioxidant ingredients that inhibit cytochrome P 450, there may be interactions with warfarin-type anticoagulants (see systemic coumarins) that may increase their effect.
 The same applies to flubiprofen.
-In isolated cases, an increased bleeding tendency may occur.
+In isolated cases, there may be an increased tendency to bleed.

 Literature